 How’s this make my life better?

-I don’t always have time to check Twitter to see what’s up.
+I don’t always want to check Twitter to see what’s up.
 I still don’t want to miss anything that’s moving the needle out there.
 So, who/what do I really need to concern myself with?
 Subject matter-wise its items related to Dynamics 365 or perhaps the Power Platform.
 So, Tweets including #MSDyn365 are likely to contain subject matter that’s of interest.
 As far as the who, I’m going to say any Twitter user account with north of 1,000 followers is probably one I want to monitor.
 Since I don’t want to constantly check Twitter, sending these Tweets to my Outlook inbox is a good solution.

 Let’s start with some simple “if this, then that” kind of logic — if Tweet contains #MSDyn365, and User has more than 1,000 followers, then send Tweet to my inbox.

 Not a developer?
 Not a consultant?
 Technical conversations make your eyes roll into the back of your head?
 No problem!
-There are tons of pre-built Microsoft Flow templates you can use to build a simple Flow.
+There are tons of pre-built Microsoft Power Automate templates you can use to build a simple Flow.
 Did I mention they’re free?
 In this case, I’m going to use this one:

 This is what the template looks like:

 But this wasn’t 100% right for me.
 Number 1, I didn’t need this much information.
 And number 2, I didn’t want Tweets from every Tom, Dick, and Harry polluting my inbox.
 I needed a condition that only Tweets from Twitter users with more than 1000 followers would reach me.